 1. Turn on the computer, and then press [esc](#) while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen.
 2. Press [f10](#) to enter Computer Setup.
-3. Use a pointing device or the arrow keys to select Security > Hard Drive Tools > DriveLock, and then press [enter](#).
-4. Click Set DriveLock Password (global).
-5. Enter the BIOS Administrator password, and then press [enter](#).
+3. Select BIOS Administrator, and then enter the BIOS Administrator password.
+4. Use a pointing device or the arrow keys to select Security > Hard Drive Tools > DriveLock, and then press [enter](#).
+5. Select Set DriveLock Password (global).
 6. Use a pointing device or the arrow keys to select the hard drive you want to protect, and then press [enter](#).
 7. Read the warning.
 To continue, select YES.
-8. When prompted, type a master password, and then press [enter](#).
-9. When prompted, type the master password again to confirm, and then press [enter](#).
-10. When prompted, type a user password, and then press [enter](#).
-11. When prompted, type the user password again to confirm, and then press [enter](#).
-12. To confirm DriveLock protection on the drive you have selected, type DriveLock in the confirmation field, and then press [enter](#).
+8. When prompted, type a master password, and then press [enter](#) once, and then enter the master password again to confirm.
+9. When prompted, type a user password, and then press [enter](#) once, and then enter the user password again to confirm.
+10. To confirm DriveLock protection on the drive you have selected, type [DriveLock](#) in the confirmation field, and then press [enter](#).